EliasTRuud/FYS5429/Oblig/README.md

 ```

 ## Notes
 Ideally i wanted to create a full main script to run everything then load in models with weights etc, but i got restricted a bit on time.
 For code i good amount of lecture notes slides/notebooks + some examples found from other people.
 Then if i got stuck i made use of claude to fix errors or if i had issue with some plotting.
+At first tried out the QuickDraw sketches, but i was afraid of poor results due to sparse drawings when it came to VAE and GAN especially.
+As well as the drawings being stored in odd formats (not greyscale images).